 A crucial factor for the performance of Big Data frameworks is the underlying data processing engine, which defines the kind of operations that the user can perform to process the input dataset.
-MapReduce has been one of the most popular batch engines so far, and Hadoop is its de-facto standard implementation.
-However, Hadoop presents some performance overheads. like the writing of intermediate results to disk, which has led to the development of different alternatives that optimize its performance.
-They whether modify some of its components, like Native-Task (Yang et al (2013)), or redesign entire underlying architecture, the like Flame-MR (Veiga et al (2016c)).
+MapReduce has been one of the most popular batch engines so far, and Hadoop is its de facto standard implementation.
+However, Hadoop presents some performance overheads, like the writing of intermediate results to disk, which has led to the development of different alternatives that optimize its performance.
+They whether modify some of its components, like NativeTask (Yang et al. 2013), or redesign the entire underlying architecture, like Flame-MR (Veiga et al. 2016c).
 Although these works significantly improve the performance of Hadoop, they are still limited by the nature of the MapReduce model.

-More advanced in-memory frameworks like Spark and Flink are designed to provide a wider range of data operators than MapReduce, as well as support for other scenarios (e.g., realtime/streaming processing).
+More advanced in-memory frameworks like Spark and Flink are designed to provide a wider range of data operators than MapReduce, as well as support for other scenarios (e.g., real-time/streaming processing).
 Although they support map and reduce functions, existing MapReduce applications must be adapted to their new programming model.
-The increased flexibility of Spark and Flink along with the caching of intermediate results in memory can reduce Hadoop execution times by 77% and 70% on average, respectively (Veiga et al (2016a)).
+The increased flexibility of Spark and Flink along with the caching of intermediate results in memory can reduce Hadoop execution times by 77% and 70% on average, respectively (Veiga et al. 2016a).

-Other works have explored the possibilities offered by paradigms traditionally oriented to High Performance Computing (HPC).
-For example, parallel programming paradigms like the Message Passing Interface (MPI) can increase significantly the performance of Big Data workloads (Liang et al (2014); González et al (2017)).
+Other works have explored the possibilities offered by paradigms traditionally oriented to high-performance computing (HPC).
+For example, parallel programming paradigms like the message passing interface (MPI) can increase significantly the performance of Big Data workloads (Liang et al. 2014; González et al. 2017).
 However, MPI offers a low-level API that provides poor programming productivity compared to MapReduce, so its use is not feasible for real Big Data scenarios.

-File system
+File System

 Big Data frameworks typically use the Hadoop Distributed File System (HDFS) to distribute the storage of large datasets over the nodes of a cluster, collocating storage and compute services on the same nodes.
-However, its use is not widespread in HPC systems, which separate compute and storage services by using parallel file systems like GPFS, OrangeFS or Lustre.
-This situation has caused the appearance of several works that evaluate the performance of both storage approaches, concluding that GPFS behaves better at low concurrency, while HDFS is more suited to high concurrency (Fadika et al (2012)).
-Some other works have shown that parallel file systems can also provide performance improvements, like MARIANE (Fadika et al (2014)), which uses a custom MapReduce implementation onto GPFS.
-Another approach presented by Xuan et al (2017) uses a two-level storage system by integrating the in-memory file system Tachyon with OrangeFS to obtain higher performance than just using HDFS.
+However, its use is not widespread in HPC systems, which separate compute and storage services by using parallel file systems like GPFS, OrangeFS, or Lustre.
+This situation has caused the appearance of several works that evaluate the performance of both storage approaches, concluding that GPFS behaves better at low concurrency, while HDFS is more suited to high concurrency (Fadika et al. 2012).
+Some other works have shown that parallel file systems can also provide performance improvements, like MARIANE (Fadika et al. 2014), which uses a custom MapReduce implementation onto GPFS.
+Another approach presented by Xuan et al. (2017) uses a two-level storage system by integrating the inmemory file system Tachyon with OrangeFS to obtain higher performance than just using HDFS.

-Disk technology
+Disk Technology

-Traditional Hard Disk Drives (HDDs) are progressively being replaced by faster technologies like Solid-State Drives (SSDs), which obtain significantly better performance but at higher cost per byte.
+Traditional hard disk drives (HDDs) are progressively being replaced by faster technologies like solid-state drives (SSDs), which obtain significantly better performance but at higher cost per byte.
 Using SSDs has been reported to improve the performance of Big Data frameworks.
 Hadoop can store HDFS data and intermediate results on SSDs to eliminate disk bottlenecks when executing I/O-bound workloads.
-However, SSD disks can increase dragarding Spark, its performance can be improved by 23% when using SSDs to store intermediate results compared to the memory-only approach (Choi et al (2015)).
+However, SSD disks can increase dramatically the total cost of the system components (Moon et al. 2014).
+Regarding Spark, its performance can be improved by 23% when using SSDs to store intermediate results compared to the memory-only approach (Choi et al. 2015).
 SSDs can also be leveraged actively, performing some simple operations over the stored data.
-In Lee et al (2016), a new technique called external sorting utilizes SSDs to perform sort operations during the MapReduce phase, reducing the execution time of Hadoop by up to 36%.
+In Lee et al. (2016), a new technique called external sorting utilizes SSDs to perform sort operations during the MapReduce phase, reducing the execution time of Hadoop by up to 36%.

-Network interconnects
+Network Interconnects